JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"The AAAP Appendix 6 requires at least 6sqm private amenity space for one and two bedroom flats with the remaining units being required to meet the minimum private amenity space standards set out in the SPD Residential Design Standards.
 The SPD requires flats with three or more bedrooms have a minimum requirement of 10sqm.
 With regards to houses, the SPD seeks private gardens that are at least the width of the house, extend at least 10 metres in depth and provide 50sqm of garden space.
 This requirement also applies to ground floor maisonettes."

 @.
-Paragraph 147 of the planning committee report confirm that only one terraced dwelling in block 2 meets with the minimum 10 metre depth and eight fail to meet the 50sqm minimum garden space requirement.
+Paragraph 147 of the planning committee report for the FDS, confirms that only one terraced dwelling in block 2 meets with the minimum 10 metre depth requirement and eight further dwellings fail to meet the 50sqm minimum garden space requirement.
 Paragraph 148 confirms that none of the dwellings in block 3 meet with the 10 metre depth and only five meet with the 50sqm garden space requirement.

 @.
-The Objectors note that the planning committee report has incorrectly sought to offset the shortfall against the communal amenity space provided.
+The Objectors note that the planning committee report has incorrectly sought to offset the above shortfalls against the communal amenity space provided.
 The Residential Design SPD says that this is permissible, but only in relation to new flat developments (policy 3.2) not new detached, semi-detached or terraced houses (policy 3.1).

-## Dual aspect design requirements
+## Breach of dual aspect design requirements
 @.
 Policy A6.7.8 of the AAAP says _"At least 75% of apartments in each development should have dual aspect."_

 @.
 Paragraph 128 of the planning committee report confirms that only _"70% of apartments and maisonettes/duplex units"_ on the FDS site will be dual aspect

-## Privacy and overlooking requirements
+## Breach of privacy and overlooking requirements
 @.
 Appendix 6 of the AAAP expects proposals to ensure that the privacy of occupants is protected without compromising the ability to create a compact urban neighbourhood.
-It does not set out specific requirements for separation distances, but references the Residential Design Standards SPD.
+It does not set out specific requirements for separation distances, but instead references the Residential Design Standards SPD.

 @.
-The SPD specifies a minimum rear-rear separation distance of 21m but paragraph 140 of the planning committee report acknowledges that _"there is one point at which the distance between habitable windows for the general needs flats reduces to 14 metres, but generally the distance is between 17m and 20m."_
+The Residential Design Standards SPD, specifies a minimum rear-rear separation distance of 21m but paragraph 140 of the planning committee report acknowledges that _"there is one point at which the distance between habitable windows for the general needs flats reduces to 14 metres, but generally the distance is between 17m and 20m."_

-## Play space requirements
+## Breach of play space requirements
 @.
 Policy PL6 of the AAAP says _"All development proposals must provide 10sqm of children’s play space / youth space per child bed space.
 Doorstep playable space should be provided within each of the housing blocks, whilst larger local playable spaces should be provided within selected housing blocks and within the green fingers and existing local parks, in accordance with Figure 12.
 New youth space should be provided within the larger areas of public open space."_

 Policy 3.6.2 of the AAAP says: _"We will require children’s play areas to be integrated into the residential areas.
 About 3 hectares of children’s play space and youth space will be provided"_.

 Both the consented FDS and Outline plans fall short of this requirement - (exact figures to be inserted here).

-## Mixed use/retail requirements
+## Breach of mixed use/retail requirements
 @.
 In order to create a mix of uses across the action plan area, AAAP policy __'COM6'__ requires the Scheme to _"Provide 1,750 square metres of new local retail facilities (convenience retail, cafes and restaurants) within the action area core"._

 @.
 Appendix 5 of the AAAP specifies that the phase 1 of the Scheme should provide a total of 1,050sqm of retail floorspace, of which the FDS should deliver 250sqm.
 However, only 400sqm was provided on phase 1a and the FDS planning consent does not include provision for any retail floorspace whatsoever (See paragraph 80 of the planning committee report).

-## Community Space requirements
+## Breach of community Space requirements

 @.
 The DPA says that NHHT is to provide a community facility on the order land comprising at least 250sqm.
 But the planning committee report says that this could be provided as a gym (use class D2).